Flank steak: Use

 Flank steak is used in the London broil dish and as an alternative to the traditional skirt steak in fajitas.
-More specifically, Carne Asada often contains flank steak instead of skirt steak.
+More specifically, carne asada often contains flank steak instead of skirt steak.
 Flank steak can be grilled, pan-fried, broiled, or braised for increased tenderness.
 Grain (meat fibre) is noticeable in flank steaks.
 As a result, chefs must cut across the grain to make the meat more tender and result in a smooth cut.
 Flank steak is often used in Asian cuisine and is commonly sold in Chinese markets as "stir-fry beef."
 It is also served in French cuisine as an at-most medium-rare steak.
-Flank also serves as a common cut for steak jerky and is often enjoyed as a more expensive jerky option.
+Flank also may be used as a more expensive option for steak jerky than standard cuts such as eye of round, top or bottom round, or London broil.

 Preparation and cooking

-Flank steak requires seasoning and marination, then cooked on a preheated grill at high heat.
-It requires a cut against the grain to result in its signature thin pieces.
+Flank steak may be seasoned or marinated, then cooked on a preheated grill at high heat.
+Cutting it against the grain produces its signature thin pieces.

 Nutrition

-Numbers may vary depending on the cattle and preparation.
-US Department of Agriculture standards state that 100 grams of flank steak is 192 calories.
-Additionally, per 100 grams of steak, there are 28 grams of protein, 8 grams of total fat, 79 milligrams of cholesterol, and 56 milligrams of sodium.
+Numbers may vary depending by the cattle and preparation.
+US Department of Agriculture standards state that 100 grams of flank steak contains 192 calories, 28 grams of protein, 8 grams of total fat, 79 milligrams of cholesterol, and 56 milligrams of sodium.